meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 ![](./screenshots/Architecture_Diag.png)

 ### Prerequisites:
-- Basic understanding of containerization, Kubernetes concepts, and basic knowledge of Dapr.
+- Basic understanding of containerization, Kubernetes concepts.
 - Access to the Meshery Playground.
 If you don't have an account, sign up at [Meshery Playground](https://playground.meshery.io).

 ### Lab Scenario:
-You'll be deploying `Hello Kuberentes` applications with the help of `Meshery Playground', which has a Python app that generates messages and a Node app that consumes and persists them.
+You'll be deploying `Hello Kuberentes` applications with the help of Meshery, which has a Python app that generates messages and a Node app that consumes and persists them.

 ### Learning Objective:
 Upon completing this tutorial, you will: